strapi/documentation/docusaurus/docs/design-tokens.md

 These callouts are provided with our Docusaurus theme.

 :::info
 This is an info callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 :::note
 This is a note callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 :::tip
 This is a tip callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 :::caution
 This is a caution callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 :::danger
 This is a danger callout with its default title and emoji.
-It does not show any emoji by default.
 Qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit, sed quia non numquam.
 :::

 ### Custom callouts